UofI-CDACS/scarecro-system/docs/example.md

 This address says:
 - any time the system sees the "kkm_k6p" message or "bmp280" message in the message table, immediately **send** it to the local mongodb carrier
 - no handler is needed for either of these messages (remember, by the time the kkm_k6p message gets to the message table, it's already been processed/translated by the incoming handler)
--the mongodb carrier expects information on what collection it should store it to, and in this case, we want to the collection name to be the same as the message type (substituting it)
+- the mongodb carrier expects information on what collection it should store it to, and in this case, we want to the collection name to be the same as the message type (substituting it)

 Since we added the carrier config, we need to be sure that in /src/carriers/, we have a code file named "mongodb.py" which implements our carrier class.